Bill Bray

 William Paul Bray (born June 5, 1983) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Washington Nationals and Cincinnati Reds.
+After retiring from baseball, he became an attorney.

 Amateur career

 A native of Virginia Beach, Virginia, Bray attended Ocean Lakes High School in Virginia Beach.
-He is a graduate of the College of William and Mary.
+He is a graduate of the College of William & Mary.
 In 2003, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

-Washington Nationals
+Montreal Expos/Washington Nationals

 The left-handed William Bray was the 13th overall selection in the 2004 draft by the former Montreal Expos franchise which relocated to Washington, D.C. and was renamed the Washington Nationals.

-Bray made his Major League debut on June 3, 2006, against the Milwaukee Brewers in Milwaukee, earning a 1-pitch win.
+Bray made his Major League debut on June 3, 2006, against the Milwaukee Brewers in Milwaukee.
+On the first pitch he threw in relief of Gary Majewski in the eighth inning, Brian Schneider threw out Corey Koskie attempting to steal second base to end the inning.
+Schneider hit a go-ahead home run in the ninth inning, Chad Cordero came in to earn the save and Bray was credited with a win in his debut with just one pitch thrown and without retiring a batter.